 China’s media oversight body has ordered three major online companies to halt some of their multi-media streaming services, the government’s latest move to tighten controls on an already restricted Internet.

-Agence France-Presse reports that Sina Weibo — the country's Twitter-like microblogging site with more than 340 million users — as well as news sites iFeng.com and ACFUN, were informed they lacked permits required by the body to run audio-visual streams.
+Agence France-Presse reports that Sina Weibo — the country’s Twitter-like microblogging site with more than 340 million users — as well as news site iFeng.com and entertainment site ACFUN, were informed they lacked permits required by the body to run audio-visual streams.

 An announcement by China’s State Administration of Press, Publication, Radio, Film and Television said the sites hosted “many politically-related programs that do not conform with state rules,” and authorities are trying to “create a cleaner cyberspace,” according to AFP.

 Earlier this month another regulator, the Beijing Cyberspace Administration, ordered internet companies to terminate social media accounts that cater to “the public’s vulgar taste” and disseminate celebrity gossip, AFP reports.

 Willy Lam, a professor at Chinese University of Hong Kong’s centre for China studies, tells TIME that Beijing has steadily tightened the screws on expression ahead of the Chinese Communist Party’s 19th Congress, due to be held around October.